March 2, 2018 | accident benefits Claims

 - Be mindful of others.
 If multiple people are using the same hill, be mindful of others when timing your descent, and move quickly out of the way at the bottom.

-Toboggan Accidents: Is the Landowner Liable?
+Toboggan Accidents: Is The Landowner Liable?

 In Uggenti, the plaintiffs were injured while tobogganing on a hill in Hamilton.
 At the bottom of the hill was a ditch, but because it was filled with snow, the Uggentis did not realize it was there.
 When their toboggan hit the edge of the ditch, the Uggentis were thrown, and the husband sustained serious injuries.